mjgs/routes-builder/Readme.md

       'destroy': function ( req, res ) { res.send( 'This is the users.destroy handler' ); }
     };

-## Writing your own route definition and route build functions
+## Writing your own route loader and route builder functions

   If you look in app.js you'll see the line:

     var app = routes_builder(express());

-  That's where everything gets setup, and it happens in two steps:
+  That's where everything gets setup, the route building pipeline happens in 2 steps:

-  (1) route-definition function runs  (./lib/route-definitions)
+  (1) route-loader function runs (_loader in index.js)

-  (2) route-build function runs       (./lib/route-builds)
+  (2) route-builder function runs (_builder in index.js)

-  If you want to create your own then add them to the above folders and specify them as options without the .js in the filename like so:
+  If you want to create your own then specify them in the options object like so:

+    var custom_loader = function() { // add some route loading code here }
+    var custom_builder = function() { // add some route building code here }
+    var options = { loader: custom_loader, builder: custom_builder }

     var anotherWebServer = require('anotherWebServer');
-    var options = { route_definition: 'myFancyRoutes.definition', route_build: 'myDeploymentServer.build' }
     var app = routes_builder(anotherWebServer(), options);

-  The route-definition function can pass data to the route-build function, the default routes definition function uses a folder structure and route files to define the routes, but you could create the routes by loading them from a database if you wanted to.
-The default route build function creates routes for Express, but you could create your own function to create them for any other web server.
+  The route-loader function can pass data to the route-builder function, the default routes loader function uses a folder structure and route files to define the routes, but you could create the routes by loading them from a database if you wanted to.
+The default route builder function creates routes for Express, but you could create your own function to create them for any other web server.

-  If you want the development route table viewer then look at these lines from the default definition function:

-    if (process.env.NODE_ENV === 'development') {
-      routes_map = routes_table.addRouteTable(routes_map, '/', '/routes-table');
-    }
+  The route-loader function passes it's results as an object called a map to the builder function.
+  Have a look at RoutesTable.runRoutesPipeline for the pipeline logic and the default loader and builder utility functions are in index.js.

-  Then pass the route_map to your build function, of course your build function might require different data or data in a different structure.
-Make sure to write your definition and build functions to be compatible.
+  Of course your builder function might require different data or data in a different structure.
+  Make sure to write your route-loader and route-builder functions to be compatible.

   If you want to create your own route table viewer then that's possible too since the route table route returns json rather than html if you request it in the HTTP header.